Ndidi has brought back strength to Leicester City – Sherwood | Goal.com

 In the current campaign, Ndidi has only made eight appearances across all competitions for the Foxes, including six in the English top-flight due to his injury problems.

-The midfielder will be expected to be on parade when the King Power Stadium outfit take on Manchester United.
+The midfielder will be expected to be on parade when the King Power Stadium outfit takes on Manchester United.

 Ndidi is also a key member of the Nigeria national team and has played more than 30 games for the West African side.